DevYatsu/command_liner/README.md

 ''', "param1", "param2", "param3")

+### in main.py
-# and do not forget to put everything in commands array:
+# do not forget to put everything in commands list:

 commands = list([generate_sh_command, destruct_sh_command, example_command])
-# at least need the two first commands to run the script and destroy it
+# required at least the generate_sh_command, destruct_sh_command commands to run the shell script and destroy it
 ```

 It's as simple as that!